Fujman12/SeleniumTest/README.md

 python start.py

-4. Then each time you need to run the scripts you just type:
+4. Each time you need to run the scripts you just type:

 python start.py